Columbia Law School Human Rights Institute

 Human rights work and experience: Advocates have the opportunity to work on a variety of social justice cases, including advocacy work undertaken by HRI and the Columbia Law School Human Rights Clinic, as well as NGOs around the world.
 All Advocates are required to undertake public interest work during the year as part of the 1LAP program.

 Visits to human rights organizations in New York: Advocates have the opportunity to visit NGOs in New York City, meet with staff, and learn about human rights careers.

-As of 2021, one hundred students have completed the program.
+As of 2022, one hundred and thirty-one students have completed the program.
 The 1LAP program supports students to launch their studies and careers in human rights.
 Alumni have done summer internships around the world at social justice and human rights local, national, and international NGOs, the United Nations, and local and national government.
 Many have also participated in the Human Rights Clinic, externships, or conducted research and advocacy with HRI or with CLS international law faculty.
 Following law school graduation, 1LAP alumni have been awarded fellowships to do human rights work, and many are working with NGOs, government, judges and other public interest work.